EspeoBlockchain/gardener-server/CONTRIBUTING.md

 # How to suggest a feature or enhancement

 If you think the project is lacking a certain feature or enhancement that could be useful for a wider audience please report this fact as a GitHub issue.
 Describe the potential use case, what problem it solves and why you would like to see this change implemented.
-If you have an idea of how it should be implemented please feel free to include such suggestions.
+If you also have an idea of how it should be implemented please feel free to include such suggestions.

 # Code review process